Animals in the Bible 2

 Later in the David story we get another image of the bear.
 Hushai, David’s agent is trying to stop Absalom from carrying out an immediate attack on David and his men who have fled from his rebellion.
 He says that seasoned fighters like David and his troops, having had to flee will be very dangerous, like “a female bear robbed of her cubs.”

 This image must have been traditional as it is used in Proverbs 17:12, “It is better for a person to meet a mother bear robbed of her cubs, than to encounter a fool in his folly.”
 The same emphasis on the savagery of the bear is found also in Lamentations 3 and Hosea 13.
 It’s true that there are other sorts of image: Isaiah imagines the cow and the bear grazing together in his vision of the peaceable kingdom.
+2 Kings 2:24 tells how a group of children who have mocked the prophet Elisha as bald, are eaten by two she-bears.
 The third Isaiah, speaks of those who long for deliverance as “growling like bears, mourning like doves” This is obviously not aggressive growling but rather a kind of animal whining which can heard also from dogs.
 This image involves a more precise experience of bears than most.

 For the truth is that most bears, even the larger ones, are not very savage.
 The Syrian bear is described as timid and keen to avoid trouble.
 Perhaps if it felt cornered by a human being, it might attack, and certainly a mother deprived of cubs would do so.
 But we should ask why anyone would do this to a bear, and if it was sometimes done to capture cubs for baiting or dancing, how often this was done.
 The ruling assumption made in the Bible about beasts of prey is that they are savage.